florian-sander/webseen.mod/readme.txt

 Description
 -----------

-Webseen.mod is an addon to gseen.mod.
+Webseen.mod is an experimental addon to the eggdrop module gseen.mod.
 Like the name already indicates, it creates an webinterface to gseen.mod.
 Just like stats.mod, it starts its own webserver on a specified port (8044 by default).

 It has support for multiple skins and languages.

+ATTENTION: Please note that webseen.mod is far from ready from production use and not actively maintained.
+It hasn't been updated for over a decade.
+It probably will not be usable without adjustments.
+It requires a specific version of gseen - which one exactly has not been passed down over the years.
+The last known update to the code was on June 18th, 2001.

 Installation
 ------------